-All the books you find here, I’ve given four or five stars on other review sites.
+I’ve given four or five stars on other review sites for all the books you see here.
 I won’t review books I don’t like.
 Here you will find honest opinions – no point otherwise – and any criticism you may discover is always well-intentioned and aims to be constructive.
 All comments welcome.

 I read these two books back-to-back by accident rather than design.
 I’m glad of the confluence because it pointed up a stark similarity in their themes that was simply impossible to ignore.
 Both have a take on the release of souls.
 At the start of The Dark Chorus (TDC), the concept is introduced throughContinue reading “Face Off!
 “The Dark Chorus” by Ashley Meggitt and “The Sadeiest” by Austrian Spencer”

 This is a lovely story.
 Reminiscent of Barbara Erskine, The Unquiet Spirit, weaves historical allusions within its contemporary setting: a much-loved and ancient house on the outskirts of similarly ancient woodland in which there harbours a terrible secret.
 Her characters have been through the mill.
 I was especially impressed by the character of Tom andContinue reading “The Unquiet Spirit: Penny Hampson”

 This is a deceptive novel.
 It purports to be a crime fiction, but in actuality it’s a great deal more than that.
 Primarily, I think, it’s about cleaning up the world.There are two main characters, each with their own POVs: Jackie, a strong but secretly damaged individual who has forged a life for herself asContinue reading “Caffeine and Nicotine: Eric Weule”